gabrielvalee/hangman_game/README.md

 # Hangman Game in Python

-This is the hangman game developed in python for the online course "Python 3 Part 2: Advencing in the language" in the website "Alura".
+This is the hangman game developed in python for the online course "Python 3 Part 2: Advancing in the language" in the website "Alura".

 In this online course I had to use Python to make a hangman game.